puppetlabs/puppet-docs/source/facter/3.3/fact_overview.md

 ---
 layout: default
-title: "Facter 3.1: Overview of custom facts with examples"
+title: "Overview of custom facts with examples"
 ---